 The class is about storytelling.
 From simple News packages to complex feature films and interactive games a story must be told.
 One of the oldest stories in human history is the hero's journey.

-My Youtube page is here but hasn't been updated in quite some time.
+My Youtube "channel" is here but hasn't been updated in quite some time.

 Beyond the poetics of tragedy lies a larger body of Aristotle's work discussed here.